1jour1vin

 Champagne Bonnaire - Brut Rosé

-Delicately fragrant, the Brut Rosé offers a lovely freshness with fruity notes of Pinot Noir.
-Made primarily from Chardonnay, it is full-bodied, ample, and tender on the palate.
-A balanced dosage allows this blend to express itself over time and assert its distinguished character.
+With its lovely aroma, this Brut Rosé offers a delightful freshness complemented by the fruity notes of Pinot Noir.
+Made primarily from Chardonnay, it has a full-bodied, rich, and smooth palate.
+A well-balanced dosage allows this blend to develop a long finish and assert its refined character.

-Buy your Bonnaire Champagnes at the best price in a private sale!
+Buy Bonnaire Champagnes at the best price in a private sale!

 Rated site